Moxa is obtained from the herbal plant ‘Artemisia Vulgaris’, also commonly called mugwort.

 Another reason why we use Artemisia leaf is for its ability to burn slowly and project heat through the wool in a gentle manner.
 We do not use it just for the heat but for the effects that the mugwort vapors and smoke have by entering the body, either through the skin where the moxa is burned or through breathing the fumes, or both.
 The heat is also important, but it is not the sole function.

-Sometimes I would use moxibustion alone, without needles especially for those who are too sensitive to acupuncture and for children.
+Sometimes I use moxibustion alone, without needles especially for those who are too sensitive to acupuncture and for children.